Rashmipriya30/rashmipriya30.github.io/_pages/Projects.md

 redirect_from:
   - /resume
 ---
+# Ongoing Project

-# Completed and Ongoing Projects
+# Completed Projects

 ## Precision Agriculture Model to Increase Crop Productivity in India using Big Data
 **Sponsored by: Department of Science and Technology, Government of India**